AaronCWacker/MachineLearning/README.md

 Publications on structure-from-motion, bundle adjustment or SLAM in computer vision venues such as CVPR, ECCV, ICCV, IJCV, WACV, PAMI
-Rotation-averaging approaches for large-scale structure-from-motion problems Coded contributions to Google’s Ceres Solver or similar open-source solvers
+Rotation-averaging approaches for large-scale structure-from-motion problems Coded contributions to Google’s Ceres Solver or similar open-source solvers BI, dashboarding, and visualization tools (e.g. Tableau, Looker, Periscope, Grafana) AR Real World Platform
+AR features in C++ that index AR data at scale
+ZeroMQ or message passing/stream based logic frameworks Hosting providers, such as Google Cloud, Azure or AWS NoSQL databases such as Cassandra, Redis, or RocksDB Scaling machine learning or 3D geometry systems Extensive experience in C++ and OpenCV or other computer vision libraries Experience with any type of parallel programming (GPU/VPU, multi-core or distributed systems) Computer vision geometry for 3D pose estimation and tracking Experience building production computer vision or deep learning systems Experience with a deep learning framework (Tensorflow, Caffe, PyTorch) Publications in a top tier conference such as CVPR, ICCV, ECCV, NIPS, ICLR, ICML Experience with Javascript and web frameworks, particularly in Angular2 Web applications involving manipulation of geospatial, customer management, or analytics data Writing network protocol using gRPC for high availability data systems Building virtual networking topologies using K8, Helm and/or Terraform iOS and Android development

+Demonstrable leadership skills with excellent problem solving and diplomatic skills Portfolio of work that demonstrates compelling visuals across multiple genres of games - both realistic and stylized Body of work should also show an ability to establish and maintain an artistic vision across an entire game Excellent technical ability with a thorough understanding of realtime rendering and post processing Ability to create both 2D and 3D assets to a high standard Visual FX across all areas of the game ranging from environmental and character related FX to User Interface FX Particle FX and shaders in the Unity Game Engine whilst making sure they are optimum for mobile and VR platforms Maintain clean, organized FX and Shader libraries Skills with particle systems and node based shader creation Photoshop, Maya, Max or Houdini

+Identify, originate deals and build relationships with MNOs and OEMs Post-deal, manage these strategic partnerships and relationships with key sponsors, to ensure their success Collaborate closely with Product Managers, Engineers and Legal team to ensure contracts meet internal needs Be the face by attending or presenting at industry-related events Lead and execute on community engagement initiatives, including those related to outdoor community events and educational projects
+Phenomenal communications skills as you will represent in external party discussions.
+You are comfortable presenting at the C-level, both externally and within
+Self-starter who’s started and led key initiatives Analytical mind that can find solutions to achieve a great outcome for every partnership and build basic models Deep understanding of products and the mobile app industry

+Working with InVision or similar UX visual prototyping workflow Head up a team of designers to bring the overall vision to life Communicate goal-focused designs with clear and concise documentation Work with cross-functional teams of engineers, artists, and producers to define creative vision and ultimately deliver an extraordinary gameplay experience.
+Translate paper game design into playable experiences Find opportunities for, and ideate on, new game systems, content, and feature improvements Define custom tools for crafting and editing game data Knowledge and experience with A/B testing or randomized control trials.

 ![GitHub Logo](/images/logo.png)
 - [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported